 The initiative will initially relate to NCC language and to a lesser extent, the NCC format.
-The development of possible changes is intended for inclusion in the NCC 2019 Public Comment Draft.
-The initiative may be expanded over time to consider a consistent structure within the three volumes of the NCC.
+Some of these changes were included in the NCC 2019 Public Comment Draft and consideration is being given to a possible consistent volume structure for NCC 2022.

 The regulatory reform agenda outlines digitisation improvements to enhance practitioner access and understanding of the NCC through a range of new and refreshed technologies, which are to be implemented to support the release of NCC 2019.
 The initiative will specifically take into account the increased range of abilities and needs of NCC users, particularly those stemming from the introduction of the free NCC, with the centrepiece item being major improvements to NCC online.
 The information architecture of the NCC is also being reviewed in order to capture the full benefits of digitisation and to assist third parties wishing to add value to code-related content.

 New education materials will be developed in tandem with the implementation of readability and digitisation improvements.
 The same principles to simplify the language of the NCC will be used in the development of these resources.
 Visit the Resource library to view and download the full range of free materials available.

 The ABCB will continue to identify and develop a new range of supporting products and materials to assist in the understanding and awareness of the NCC.
 This will include

 - education materials for practitioners, students, educators and trainers; and

 These products and materials are designed for all levels of knowledge and experience within the building, construction and plumbing industries.